clementchadebec/benchmark_VAE/README.md

 ...	)
 ```
 If you set `output_dir` to a specific path the generated images will be saved as `.png` files named `00000000.png`, `00000001.png` ...
+The samplers can be used with any model as long as it is suited.
+For instance, a `GMMSampler` instance can be used to generate from any model but a `VAMPSampler` will only be usable with a `VAMP` model

 ## Define you own Autoencoder architecture